dockur/samba/readme.md

     You can set the `USER` and `PASS` environment variables to modify the credentials for the share from their defaults (user `samba` with password `secret`).

-    To change the storage location, you can bind  `/storage` to the location you want to use for the share.
+    You can set `UID` and `GID` environment variables to change the user/group id's, and set `RW: false` to make the share read-only.

-    If you need more advanced features, like multiple shares, you can modify the `smb.conf` file in this repo, and bind mount it to the container like this:
+    If you need more advanced features, you can modify the `smb.conf` file in this repo, and bind mount it to the container like this:

     ```yaml
     environment:
-      CustomConfig: true #Do not process the default container config
-      CONFIG: "/etc/samba/smb.custom" #Location of the below mount
     volumes:
-      - /example/smb.conf:/etc/samba/smb.custom
+      - /example/smb.conf:/etc/samba/smb.conf
     ```

 ## Stars